linpengcheng/PurefunctionPipelineDataflow/doc/ways_to_become_a_immortal.md

-# Ways to become a saint (Use brain's loophole to unlock brain's potential!)
+# Ways to become a immortal (Use brain's loophole to unlock brain's potential!)

 Copyright © 2023.07.18 Lin Pengcheng.
 All rights reserved.